Affectionately known as Akiba, this mecca of electronics and otaku culture has plenty to offer for a weekend hangout, even if you’re not a manga geek.

 Of course, a day in Akihabara would not be complete without a foray into Akiba culture.
 A good place to start is Mandarake, a geek’s palace spanning eight floors of manga, anime, figurines, classic video games, and other collectibles – they even have a small collection of Western comics.
 There is also the aptly named Akiba Culture Zone, a megastore of similar repute as Mandarake.
 Just don’t be surprised by some of the less-than-family-friendly material – leave the kids at home!

 Beyond figurines, manga, and anime, there are some other oddities and specialties that are unique to Akihabara.
 Card World Akiba (Suzuki Bldg, 1-3-7 Sotokanda, Chiyoda-ku) is a treasure trove of trading cards from series of all kinds, including ones that made it big in the Western world.
 The Dragon Quest-themed Lawson convenience store (3-1-10 Sotokanda, Chiyoda-ku) sells blue slime plushies in all sizes.
 On the same street, one can find vending machines stocked with canned oden, an unusual sight, even in Tokyo.
 Finally, you’ve surely heard of maid cafés, but maybe you want a maid massage?
 If so, there’s Momi Neko.
 Prefer ninjas?
 Check out ninja-themed café Shinobazu.
-Prefer soldiers?
-At Anikara Hero karaoke you can sing your heart out while being cheered on by staff in army outfits.
+Looking for trains?
+LittleTGV is a train themed izakaya with model railways and Shinkansen rice balls on the menu.

 If none of that was odd enough, the Akihabara Don Quijote is stocked with a plethora of toys, souvenirs, and cosplay costumes.
 You can also find stores with “bedroom goods.”
 If that’s your thing, head to Love Merci in the heart of the neighborhood.
 After all that weirdness, cleanse mind and spirit at the nearby Kanda Myojin, a flamboyant Shinto shrine.
 Here, you’ll be met with one last dose of Akiba when you spot prayer plaques (ema) adorned with hand-drawn anime figures.